blawit-nd/morel-no-code-generator-dev/_abouts/site-description.md

 title: description
 lang: en
 ---
-Welcome to **Black Latin American Writers In Translation**, an organization and digital project that highlights the historical works of Black Latin American writers and their translated works. **BLAWiT** is a resource for readers, writers, publishers, students and teachers interested in Black American and Latin American culture in general, and Black Latin American culture in particular.
+Welcome to **Black Latin American Writers in Translation**, an organization and digital project that highlights the historical works of Black Latin American writers and their translated works. **BLAWiT** is a resource for readers, writers, publishers, students and teachers interested in Black American and Latin American culture in general, and Black Latin American culture in particular.
 It gathers book covers, excerpts, bibliographic clues and digital downloads of works by Black Latin American authors in original language and in translation.

 <!-- more -->